leviathanbadger/cc-web-components/README.md

 Optional `min` and `max` attributes can constrain the value.
 When omitted, no bounds are applied.

+All input components also support a `disabled` attribute that prevents interaction and mirrors the semantics of native form controls.

 The overlay input used when editing is absolutely positioned, so place `cc-draggable-number` inside a relatively positioned container to keep the overlay aligned.